Tommy Kahnle: Los Angeles Dodgers (2021–2022)

-Third stint with Yankees (2023-2024)
+New York Yankees (2023-2024)

 On December 21, 2022, Kahnle signed a two-year contract to return to the New York Yankees.
 Kahnle began the 2023 season on the injured list with biceps tendinitis, and was activated to make his season debut on June 1.
 He had a 1–3 record with a 2.66 ERA and two saves in 42 games for the Yankees before he was shut down in September with shoulder inflammation.

 Kahnle made 42 appearances for the Yankees during the 2023 campaign, accumulating a 1–3 record and 2.66 ERA with 48 strikeouts and 2 saves across 40 2/3 innings pitched.

 Kahnle began the 2024 season on the injured list due to shoulder inflammation.
 He was activated on May 22.
 Kahnle made 50 relief appearances for New York, registering a 2.11 ERA with 46 strikeouts across 42 2/3 innings of work.
 He recorded a save in the 2024 ALCS.

-Detroit Tigers (2025-present)
+Detroit Tigers (2025)

 On January 29, 2025, Kahnle signed a one-year, $7.75 million contract with the Detroit Tigers.
-He made 66 relief appearances for the Tigers, going 1–5 with a 4.43 ERA and 9 saves.
+He made 66 relief appearances for the Tigers, going 1–5 with a 4.43 ERA, 50 strikeouts, and nine saves across 63 innings pitched.

+Boston Red Sox (2026)

+On March 17, 2026, Kahnle signed a minor league contract with the Boston Red Sox.
+He made 18 appearances for the Triple-A Worcester Red Sox, logging an 0–1 record and 1.40 ERA with 21 strikeouts and five saves across 19 1/3 innings pitched.
+On June 4, the Red Sox selected Kahnle's contract, adding him to their active roster shortly after he triggered an opt-out clause.
+On July 1, he was designated for assignment.
+He declined an outright assignment to Worcester and elected free agency on July 4.
+On July 13, Kahnle re-signed with Boston on a minor league contract.
+He was released by the Red Sox on August 1.

 Pitch selection

 Kahnle is mainly a two-pitch pitcher.
-He throws a four-seam fastball that touched 100 MPH (161 KPH) early in his career, but in recent seasons falls into the 92–96 MPH (148–154 KPH) range.
-He also throws a changeup anywhere from 84 to 90 MPH (135–145 KPH), with multiple grips to produce different movements.
+He throws a four-seam fastball that touched 100 mph early in his career, but in recent seasons falls into the 92–96 mph range.
+He also throws a changeup anywhere from 84–90 mph, with multiple grips to produce different movements.
 Since the 2019 season, he has thrown more changeups than fastballs.
+Notably, in the 2024 season, Kahnle had a stretch where he pitched 56 consecutive changeups.
 He throws a slider less than 1% of the time.
-Notably, in the 2024 season, Kahnle had a stretch where he pitched 56 consecutive changeups.